abhimanyusirohi/binbaboon/README.md

 Run `npm test` to run all tests

 Run `npm run test:coverage` to run all tests and generate coverage report.
 Coverage report will be generated in the terminal as well as in _coverage_ directory.
 Open _index.html_ in _coverage_ directory to view code coverage.

-# Branches

-## main

-A push to this branch will automatically trigger the deployment.

 # References